ttrelvik/drupal-aca/README.md

 Terraform deploy Drupal+PostgreSQL to Azure Container App tom@trelvik.net

-As best I can tell, hashicorp/azurerm 4.x doesn't seem to support binding managed certificates to a custom domain on a Container App (or some combination of that, anyway), so after running terraform apply, you will usually need to then manually bind a managed certificate to the Container App with something like:
+As best I can tell, hashicorp/azurerm 4.x doesn't yet seem to support binding managed certificates to a custom domain on a Container App (or some combination of that, anyway), so after successfully running terraform apply for the first time, you will usually need to then manually bind a managed certificate to the Container App with something like:

 az containerapp hostname bind \
   --resource-group ${azurerm_resource_group.rg.name} \